Michael Harris II Preview, Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- He ranks 15th in batting average, 76th in on base percentage, and 59th in slugging among the qualified hitters in MLB play.
+- He ranks 16th in batting average, 66th in on base percentage, and 59th in slugging among the qualifying hitters in baseball.

-- Harris II has an RBI in 27 of 106 games this year, with multiple RBI in 10 of them.
+- Harris II has an RBI in 27 of 107 games this season, with multiple RBI in 10 of them.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.